What is a Rheumatoid Arthritis Factor Test?

 rheumatoid-arthritis-factor-test

-What is the use of this test?
+What is the use of this RF Blood Test?

 An RF test is frequently used to aid in the diagnosis of rheumatoid arthritis and other autoimmune illnesses.
 RF testing may also be used to determine the severity of rheumatoid arthritis and if it is likely to harm organs.
 An RF test cannot be used to identify any health issues.